XNBlank/discord-linux/README.md

 - Fix an issue with opening links inside Discord-Linux
 - Remember windows size/state
 - Add the ability to refresh (CTRL + R)
+- Add the ability to auto-start on system startup.

 ---